Jackson Y. Leung, D.M.A.

 WSU Chamber Orchestra, Music Director

 Dr. Jackson Leung, Professor of Music, is Coordinator of Keyboard Studies and Director of the Chamber Orchestra at Wright State University.
 He is the recipient of the 2010 Robert J. Kegerreis Distinguished Professor of Teaching Award at WSU and the 2011 Southwest Ohio Council for Higher Education Award for Excellence in Teaching.
 In addition to attaining the L.R.S.M. performance diploma from the Associated Board of the Royal Schools of Music, Dr. Leung received his degrees in piano performance from Hong Kong Baptist University, Temple University, and the College-Conservatory of Music, University of Cincinnati.
-Leung was the first-prize winner in the Missouri Southern International Piano Competition, the second-prize winner in the Young Keyboard Artists Association International Piano Competition, the "Albert Roussel" Prize at the École Normale de Musique, Paris, the "Excellence in Piano Teaching" Award at the Carmel Debut International Piano Competition in Indiana, the "Conductor of Exceptional Merit" Award at the International Repertoire Workshop for Orchestral Conductors in the Czech Republic, as well as the Outstanding Conductor Award at the Advanced Conducting Academy in Romania.
+Jackson was the first-prize winner in the Missouri Southern International Piano Competition, the second-prize winner in the Young Keyboard Artists Association International Piano Competition, and the "Albert Roussel" Prize at the École Normale de Musique, Paris, recipient of the “Excellence in Piano Teaching Award” at the Carmel International Piano Competition, the “Conductor of Exceptional Merit” Award at the International Repertoire Workshop for Orchestral Conductors in the Czech Republic, as well as the Outstanding Conductor Award at the Advanced Conducting Academy in Romania.

 WSU Piano Studio

 Under the leadership of Dr. Jackson Leung, the piano studio has grown in size and quality, and has produced numerous outstanding students and graduates.
 Besides pianists from the Unite States, the studio has attracted students from Switzerland, Korea, Taiwan, Singapore, Mainland China, Hong Kong, and Macao.
 Piano students have been invited to perform widely within the U. S. and abroad, including performances at the Xing Hai Concert Hall in Guangzhou, China, the Gulangyu Island Concert Hall in Xiamen, China, the Inaugural Concert of the Macau Piano Association, the Ohio Music Education Association Professional Conference, the Ohio Federation of Music Clubs Annual Meeting, the Dayton Arts Institute's Afternoon Musicale Series, Troy Hayner Arts Center's Performance Series, WSU's Quest for Community Conference, the Noonday Recital Series in Dayton, on the campuses of Miami University and Cedarville University.
-In addition to being selected as consecutive winners in the annual Student Honors Recital and Concerto-Aria Night Auditions within the Department of Music, piano students have received awards and top prizes at numerous state, regional, and international competitions, including the Bartók-Kabalevsky International Competition in Virginia, Irene Tintner Contest for Outstanding Pianists in Michigan, State Level of the Solo and Chamber Music Divisions of the Music Teachers National Association, the Ohio Federation of Music Clubs Agnes Fowler Scholarship Award and the Marilyn Neville Collaborative Piano Competition, Three Arts Scholarship Fund Competition in Cincinnati, National Federation of Music Clubs Great Lakes Regional Auditions, Boston Conservatory's Concerto Competition, Lotus Cup Macao Youth Piano Competition, and the Ohio Music Teachers Association/Graves Competition and Buckeye Competition.
+In addition to being selected as consecutive winners in the annual Student Honors Recital and Concerto-Aria Night Auditions within the Department of Music, piano students have received awards and top prizes at numerous state, regional, and international competitions, including the Bartók-Kabalevsky International Competition in Virginia, 2nd Singapore International Classical Piano Competition, Irene Tintner Contest for Outstanding Pianists in Michigan, State Level of the Solo and Chamber Music Divisions of the Music Teachers National Association, the Ohio Federation of Music Clubs Agnes Fowler Scholarship Award and the Marilyn Neville Collaborative Piano Competition, Multiple prizes in both the Graduate and Undergraduate Divisions of the Three Arts Scholarship Fund Competition in Cincinnati, National Federation of Music Clubs Great Lakes Regional Auditions, Boston Conservatory's Concerto Competition, Lotus Cup Macao Youth Piano Competition, and the Ohio Music Teachers Association/Graves Competition and Buckeye Competition.
 The studio and its students have received both the team and individual awards for the Presidential Commendation for Excellence in Co-Curricular Activities at Wright State University.
-At WSU, besides winning Student Honors Recital Competition, the Robert Stofer and Irene Romanowski awards, piano students have been featured as concerto soloists in Beethoven's Concertos Nos.
+At WSU, besides winning Student Honors Recital Competition, the Robert Stofer and Irene Romanowski awards, piano students have been featured as concerto soloists in Bach's Concerto in D minor, Beethoven's Concertos Nos.
 1 and 3, Mozart's Concertos Nos.
 19 and 20, the concertos of Grieg and Schumann, - Saint-Saëns' Concerto No. 2, - Mendelssohn's Concerto Nos.
-1 & 2 and Capriccio Brillante, - Rachmaninoff's Concerto No. 2, - Chopin's Concerto No. 2 and Andante Spianato and Grand Polonaise Brillante, - Liszt's Totentanz, Tchaikovsky's Concerto No. 1, Ravel's Concerto pour piano et orchestre, and Prokofiev’s Concerto No. 2, and Shostakovich's Concertos Nos.
+1 & 2 and Capriccio Brillante, - Rachmaninoff's Concerto No. 2, - Chopin's Concerto No. 2 and Andante Spianato and Grand Polonaise Brillante, - Liszt's Totentanz, Tchaikovsky's Concerto No. 1, Ravel's Concerto pour piano et orchestre, and Prokofiev’s Concertos Nos.
+2 and 3, Gershwin's Piano Concerto in F, and Shostakovich's Concertos Nos.
 1 and 2.
-Alumni from the studio have been accepted to outstanding graduate programs including the Boston Conservatory, Peabody Conservatory, Manhattan School of Music, Jacob’s School of Music at Indiana University, San Francisco Conservatory of Music, New York University, Michigan State University, University of Colorado, University of Miami, College-Conservatory of Music at the University of Cincinnati, Conservatory at the University of Missouri-Kansas City, University of Louisville, the University of Southern California, and the University of North Carolina at Greensboro, among others.
+Alumni from the studio have been accepted to outstanding graduate programs including the Boston Conservatory, Peabody Conservatory, Manhattan School of Music, Jacob’s School of Music at Indiana University, San Francisco Conservatory of Music, New York University, Michigan State University, University of Colorado, University of Miami, College-Conservatory of Music at the University of Cincinnati, Conservatory at the University of Missouri-Kansas City, University of Louisville, the University of Southern California, and the University of North Carolina at Greensboro, Butler University, Kent State University, among others.